selina603/mktcontent/solutions/global-customer/target-personas.md

 ### The Executor

-_Mary is a Project Manager for my company, and was assigned to work on a project to migrate an existing system to China Azure.
+_Mary is a Project Manager for my company, and was assigned to work on a project to migrate an existing system to Azure China.
 She needs a step-by-step **guide** to explain what to consider for the migration project and how to execute the migration._

 We recommend that Mary focuses on the [Guidance](/solutions/global-customer/envisioning/guidance/policies/) section of the playbook.